gemseo/gemseo/doc_src/source/disciplines/index.rst

    - classes implementing special disciplines: :class:`.MDOParallelChain`, :class:`.MDOChain`, :class:`.ScalableDiscipline` and :class:`.MDOScenarioAdapter`.
    - classes implementing optimization discipline: :class:`.RosenMF`.

-How to instantiate an existing :class:`.MDODiscipline`
+How to instantiate an existing :class:`.MDODiscipline`?
 ***************************************************************************

 We can easily instantiate an internal discipline by means of the :meth:`~gemseo.api.create_discipline`, e.g.: